bigskysoftware/_hyperscript/www/docs_old.md

 #### <a name=scope-examples></a> [Scoping Examples](#scope-examples)

-Below are some scoping examles in hyperscript
+Below are some scoping examples in hyperscript

 #### <a name=local-scope></a> [Local Scope](#local-scope)